alexeast99/checkers/README.md

 board are made with methods in the board class; the state in the piece class changes less, and so methods were not created to change the state, but may be implemented later.

-For game play, jQuery event listeners were used to register where a user clicks on the board.
+For game play, jQuery event listeners are used to register where a user clicks on the board.
 The listeners waits for a user to click on a tile on the board, and retrieves the piece on that space if there is one.
 If there is a piece, the color is checked against whose turn it is to determine whether or not to select that piece.
 Upon attempting to move, a board class method is used to determine whether the move is valid, and if it is to tell the view to update the game.
 The normal rules of checkers are followed for movement.
-There are two validators of movement in game, which validate normal movement and a jump.
+There are two validators of movement in the board class, which validate normal movement and a jump.
 The latter case is almost the same as the former during execution, except that the turn is not changed, the appropriate score is incremented, and the jumped piece disappears.